What Do People Buy During a Stock Market Panic?

 Contrarian View: Buying When Others Are Fearful

 Several legendary traders and investors have advocated for a contrarian approach, going against the crowd during the panic.
-This strategy involves buying when prices are low and the sentiment is negative and then profiting as the market recovers.
+This strategy involves buying when prices are low, and the sentiment is negative and then profiting as the market recovers.

 Jacob Fugger (1459-1525): The Italian merchant and banker Jacob Fugger, often considered the father of value investing, understood the power of mass psychology.
 Fugger would take advantage of market panics to buy assets at distressed prices, knowing that they would recover in value once the panic subsided.

 Warren Buffett: Warren Buffett is one of the most famous proponents of contrarian investing.
 During the 2008 financial crisis, when bank stocks were free, Buffett’s Berkshire Hathaway invested billions in US banks.
-This move was initially criticized, but it paid off handsomely as the banks recovered, and Berkshire reaped substantial gains.
+This move was initially criticized but paid off handsomely as the banks recovered, and Berkshire reaped substantial gains.
 Buffett is known for his calm and collected approach, often buying when others are fearful and selling when they are greedy.

 George Soros: The billionaire investor and philanthropist George Soros is known for his successful bet against the pound in 1992.
 Soros understands that markets are driven by sentiment and crowd behaviour.
 He advocates cutting losses quickly when a trade goes against you and reinforcing winning positions.
 Soros’s approach involves recognizing when market sentiment has reached an extreme and then taking a contrarian view.